-Convinced that it is time for governments to renew their commitment to protecting and promoting the optimal feeding of infants and young children, all infants and young children, and to reduce the risks associated with obesity and other forms of malnutrition;
+Convinced that it is time for governments to renew their commitment to protecting and promoting the optimal feeding of infants and young children,

 - 1. ENDORSES the global strategy for infant and young-child feeding; - 2.
 URGES Member States, as a matter of urgency: - (1) to adopt and implement the global strategy, taking into account national circumstances, while respecting positive local traditions and values, as part of their overall nutrition and child health policies and programmes, in order to ensure optimal feeding for